LinJ123/HKMask/README.md

 # HKMask

-This is a quick node project template for demoing Codespaces.
-It is based off of the [Azure node sample](https://github.com/Azure-Samples/nodejs-docs-hello-world).
+We have uploaded the main file.
+It is based off of the [matterport](https://github.com/matterport/Mask_RCNN).
+Thanks to the source code author.
 It's great!!!